gregoryoffodum/Customer-Churn-Machine-Learning/README.md

 ## Deployment

-- The model was saved and deployed using Flask; and a python virtual environment, Pipenv; which therefater can be managed in docker and deployed to a cloud environemnt.
+- The model was [saved](https://github.com/gregoryoffodum/Customer-Churn-Machine-Learning/blob/main/model_C%3D1.0.bin), [tested](https://github.com/gregoryoffodum/Customer-Churn-Machine-Learning/blob/main/predict_test.py) and served using [Flask](https://github.com/gregoryoffodum/Customer-Churn-Machine-Learning/blob/main/predict.py); and a python virtual environment, Pipenv; which therefater can be managed in docker and deployed to a cloud environemnt.